By 2010 the number of American households who will be involved in caregiving is projected to reach 80 to 100 million.

 This can take a tremendous toll on the physical and emotional health of caregivers.
 Research shows that caregivers are more prone to health problems like diabetes and heart disease than non-caregivers and are more likely to suffer from anxiety and depression.

-Senior Health Partners offers free classes as part of the National Family Caregiver Support Program.
-These classes are for caregivers, friends and family to be educated and supported in various issues of caregiving, including improving caregiving skills, using community services and taking better care of yourself.
+Senior Health Partners offers free classes for caregivers, friends and family to be educated and supported in various issues of caregiving, including improving caregiving skills, using community services and taking better care of yourself.

 Powerful Tools for Caregivers is a six-week series designed to provide family caregivers with the tools to make tough caregiving decisions, communicate effectively with others, deal with difficult emotions and learn to use community services.